dhobi/git-starteam/README.md

 Additional things:

-1. Use gradle for dependeny management
+1. Use gradle for dependency management
 2. Use oneJar to make a portable artifact

 How to build: